operasoftware/devopera/articles/_posts/2013-06-12-better-performance-with-requestanimationframe.md

 ## How to use requestAnimationFrame

-`requestAnimationFrame` is now <a href="http://caniuse.com/requestanimationframe">supported across all modern browsers</a> but it's still prefixed in some.
+`requestAnimationFrame` is now [supported across all modern browsers][2] but it's still prefixed in some.
 At the time of writing the (un)prefixing situation is as follows:

 - Opera: unprefixed since Opera 15
 - Chrome: unprefixed since version 24